 If you need to replace a blown fuse in your Wrangler, make sure you replace it with one that has the same amperage as the blown fuse.
 If checking and replacing the fuse for the component in question doesn't work, we recommend seeking assistance from a trusted professional mechanic.
 They should be able to figure out if the component needs to be replaced or if there is a short or some other problem with your Wrangler.

-Learn how to diagnose and fix minor oil leaks in your car2008 Jeep Wrangler Unlimited Rubicon 3.8L V6
+See how to seal up minor power steering fluid leaks2008 Jeep Wrangler Unlimited Rubicon 3.8L V6

 Leaking coolant is usually a sign that your water pump needs to be replaced.
 This video shows you how to quickly plug it2008 Jeep Wrangler Unlimited Rubicon 3.8L V6

 Animals love the sweet smell of antifreeze, too bad it's toxic!
 Fix your minor leaks2008 Jeep Wrangler Unlimited Rubicon 3.8L V6

 If your car is leaking a small amount of power steering fluid - see this video on how to fix the leak2008 Jeep Wrangler Unlimited Rubicon 3.8L V6

 Learning how to jump your car before you need to is an excellent idea2008 Jeep Wrangler Unlimited Rubicon 3.8L V6